Hemanshu2003/Leaf-Disease-Detection-Using-CNN/README.md

 ## Introduction

 Plant diseases significantly impact agricultural yield and productivity.
 This project automates the detection of leaf diseases by analyzing images with CNN-based models.
 It aims to help farmers and agriculturists by providing a reliable and scalable solution for disease detection.

+Predicting disease for 4 species of plants :
+- Corn
+- Grapes
+- Potato
+- Tomato

 ---